Overview of CWA Section 401 Certification

 - Rivers and Harbors Act Section 9 and 10 permits.

 The CWA provides that certifying authorities (states, authorized tribes, and EPA) must act on a Section 401 certification request "within a reasonable period of time (which shall not to exceed one year) after receipt" of such a request.
 A certifying authority may waive certification expressly, or by failing or refusing to act within the established reasonable period of time.
-In making decisions to grant, grant with conditions, or deny certification requests, certifying authorities consider whether the federally-licensed or permitted activity will comply with applicable water quality standards, effluent limitations, new source performance standards, toxic pollutants restrictions and other appropriate water quality requirements of state or tribal law.
+In making decisions to grant, grant with conditions, or deny certification requests, certifying authorities consider whether the federally licensed or permitted activity will comply with applicable water quality requirements, which include water quality standards, effluent limitations, new source performance standards, toxic pollutants restrictions and other appropriate water quality requirements of state or tribal law.

 Regulatory Requirements for CWA Section 401 Certification

 Section 401 of the Clean Water Act (CWA) provides states and authorized tribes with an important tool to help protect the water quality of federally regulated waters within their borders, in collaboration with federal agencies.
-EPA's regulations at 40 CFR 121 (PDF) address Section 401 certification generally.
-EPA also has water quality certification regulations for federally-issued CWA Section 402 permits that are subject to the Section 401 certification requirements (40 CFR 124.53-124.55 (PDF)).
-Other federal agencies may also have Section 401 certification regulations for their licensing and permitting programs.
+EPA's regulations at 40 CFR 121 address Section 401 certification generally.
+EPA also has water quality certification regulations for federally-issued CWA Section 402 permits that are subject to the Section 401 certification requirements (40 CFR 124.53-124.55).
+Other federal agencies may also have CWA section 401 certification regulations for their licensing and permitting programs.